-Every homeowner has dreamt of transforming their yard into the perfect outdoor oasis, and building a deck is on top of the list.
+Every homeowner dreams of transforming their yard into the perfect outdoor oasis, and building a deck is atop item on that list.

-To many, this might seem like a complicated project, and rightfully so, but a ground level deck eliminates some of the hard work since you don’t need the stairs or the safety railings.
-How exactly can you build a ground level deck?
+To many, this seems like a complicated project, and rightfully so, but a ground level deck eliminates some of the hard work since you don’t need stairs or safety railings.
+So how exactly can you build a ground level deck?

 What’s the Process of Building a Ground Level Deck?

 Ground level decks are one of the most straightforward outdoor structures to build but definitely not the easiest.
-Due to the low height, you need plenty of ventilation underneath or the deck will rot quickly.
+Ground level deck advantages include not needing stairs or deck railing.
+A big disadvantage is needing enough ventilation underneath so the deck won’t rot prematurely.

-Additionally, a ground level deck doesn’t have to be attached to a structure, eliminating a ledger board which can be a source for wood rot to your house foundation, if not installed properly.
-This type of deck doesn’t cost as much to build as a regular height deck, due to no stairs or railings.
+One advantage of a ground level deck is that it doesn’t need to be attached to a structure.
+This eliminates the need for a ledger board which can be a source for wood rot to your house foundation, if not installed properly.

 These are the DIY steps of building a ground level deck: